ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt0.md

 You should see the application running in your browser.

-## Angular Classiccomponents
+## Angular Classic components

 The page you see is the *application shell*.
-The shell is controlled by an Angular Classic**component** named `AppComponent`.
+The shell is controlled by an Angular Classic **component** named `AppComponent`.

-*Components* are the fundamental building blocks of Angular Classicapplications.
+*Components* are the fundamental building blocks of Angular Classic applications.
 They display data on the screen, listen for user input, and take action based on that input.

 ## Make changes to the application